luigiifan/Apollo_V2/README.md

 # APOLLO V2: DIGITAL AUDIO PROCESSOR
-The combination of TDA8425 with Arduino Pro Mini using I2C connection.
+Using TDA8425 for audio processor and Arduino Pro Mini (UNRELEASED)
-(UNRELEASED)